apacheignite/documentation/clustering/google-compute-deployment.md

 The Apache Ignite image allows you to set up a simple Apache Ignite cluster using the Google Compute Console.
-Installing via the image allows you to quickly deploy a Apache Ignite cluster.
+Installing via the image allows you to quickly deploy an Apache Ignite cluster.
 [block:api-header]
 {
   "type": "basic",